Howardkhh/MVATeam1/README.md

 It is recommended to execute our code on V100 32GB or RTX A6000, as we have tested the following scripts and docker images on these devices.

+## 0.5 Hardware Requirement (Parallel)
+As inferencing a single image takes about 77 seconds, we also provide a paralleled version script for inferencing it on multiple GPUs.
+It requires a higher VRAM space.
+Please make sure that each GPU has at least 26 GB.

 ## 1. Environment Preparation (MVATeam1)

 Please clone our GitHub repository: